Blackymas/NSPanel_HA_Blueprint/docs/performance.md

 - **Location:** This setting is found in the automation created with the Blueprint to control your panel.
 - **Advanced Settings:** Scroll down to the "Advanced Settings" section of the configuration list.
 - **Name:** The setting is named **"Command Delay to Prevent Overload"**.

+### Input Details
+- **Name:** Command Delay to Prevent Overload
+- **Description:** Sets the time delay between sequential commands sent to the Nextion display.
+    This delay prevents overload and synchronization issues, which could cause system instability.
+    Increasing the delay improves stability but may slow down page rendering.
+Adjust carefully to balance stability and responsiveness.
+- **Default Value:** 5 milliseconds
+- **Selector Settings:**
+  - **Range:** Minimum of 0 milliseconds, maximum of 250 milliseconds.
+  - **Step Size:** 5 milliseconds per step.
+  - **Unit of Measurement:** Milliseconds
+  - **Mode:** Box

 Adjusting this delay can help manage the network load and ensure that the commands are spaced out properly, allowing the NSPanel and WLAN to process them without being overwhelmed.